 - AD environment must be in compliance with SF State Acceptable Use Practice Directive on Authorized Use Access.

-- DoIT reserves the right to temporarily or permanently deny access to any computer account, computing lab or other network resource maintained by DoIT that has been misused.
+- ITS reserves the right to temporarily or permanently deny access to any computer account, computing lab or other network resource maintained by ITS that has been misused.
 Misuse includes but is not limited to, account/password sharing, non-academic usage, false ownership or identification misrepresentation, malicious or unauthorized hacking and/or intrusion, electronic harassment, making unauthorized copies of any copyright protected software.